osposweb/osposweb.github.io/OSPOS-deployment-unsing-IIS-instead-of-apache..md

 1. Point your webroot folder to "/ospos_path/public" directly
 2. install the url_rewrite module in iis manager
 3. import the .htaccess to make a web.config file with the rewrite rules
+4. everything else can be followed in the install.md

 Everything works exactly as it should, took me longer than i would like to admit to figure that out.
 Keep up the good work everyone!

 The following is my web.config file in my /public/ directory if anyone wants to edit/add it in to the github.

 `<?xml version="1.0" encoding="UTF-8"?>
 <configuration>
     <system.webServer>